rackerlabs/design-system/_component_design/drop-down-selector.md

 ### Composition

-An drop-down selector consists of the following elements:
+A drop-down selector consists of the following elements:

 - **Container (required)**: The container holds the trigger and drop-down selector options.
 - **Trigger (required)**: When the user clicks the trigger, the list of drop-down selector options appears.